 Nutritional content will vary depending on the exact ingredients you use and how careful you are with measuring - this nutritional information is given as a general guide only and may not be accurate - you should always calculate your own nutritional information especially if you have specific dietary requirements.

-We’ve got a two week menu plan of packed lunch ideas for kids that are easy to make, delicious and healthy to eat.
+If you’re stuck of packed lunch ideas for the kids – we’ve got a two week menu plan of packed lunch ideas for kids that are easy to make, delicious and healthy to eat.

-Disclosure: This is a sponsored post on behalf of Iceland, for full details of my disclosure policy please read here.
+Disclosure: This is a sponsored post on behalf of Iceland, For full details of my disclosure policy please read here.